 The hammock consists of several strips of woven leather, connected with rivets.

 The Art of Packing at Island Maison ends today (25/11/2012).
 Packing demos can still be viewed online.
-The Objets Nomades and travel goods can be viewed at the Island Maison at any time.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+The Objets Nomades and travel goods can be viewed at the Island Maison at any time.Subscribe to dejiki.com or Like my Facebook page for notifications of updates: